Shadow of Iris

 Why would you want

-to be a skeleton, he said.
+to be a skeleton,

 That’s just stupid.
 After all,